|

 know, except my daughter's dogged regularity of service, which has been

 absent these past three lonely weeks.
-I

 must say I started out being displeased at having the responsibility of